Mundaring Weir: Railway

-Mundaring Weir was the terminus of the Mundaring Weir Branch Railway, which was originally constructed by the Public Works Department of WA for the transport of materials for the construction of the dam.
+Mundaring Weir was the terminus of the Mundaring Weir branch railway, which was originally constructed by the Public Works Department of WA for the transport of materials for the construction of the dam.

 It was only after the completion of the weir that the location became popular with picnickers and sightseers, as the project caught the imagination of the public in Perth.

 The landscaped grounds of the weir, and the lower zig-zag section of the end of the railway line (which can still be seen when the capacity of the dams falls below approximately 35%) feature prominently in postcards of numerous weekend and special picnic excursion trains that travelled to the weir from the 1910s until the late 1940s.

-The steepness of the Mundaring weir railway line restricted the capacity of the railways to conduct the picnic trains, as the Msa Garratt steam engines were the most suitable, but in short supply, at times when the weir was overflowing in the 1940s.
+The steepness of the Mundaring weir railway line restricted the capacity of the railways to conduct the picnic trains, as the Msa Garratt locomotives were the most suitable, but in short supply, at times when the weir was overflowing in the 1940s.

 The railway line was closed in 1952.

 Additionally, a tramway, using timber rails, was constructed to convey sawn timber from a mill 3 mi from the site of what is today known as The Dell in Paulls Valley to the weir from where it was railed on the above railway line.
 It opened in 1909 and closed in 1913.